-This is a quick and dirty git Cheat Sheet if you will, of all the commands I frequently forget/need to use most often.
+This is a quick and dirty git cheat sheet of all the commands I frequently forget how to do with Git:

 See the remote

 I frequently mislabel project folders on my local and easily lose track of which remote each directory points to.
 The solution, this short git config command that shows me the remote URL: